We’ve now updated this post—read the latest digital nomad resources post here.

 6) Carry-On Size Backpack – We strongly recommend sticking to a carry-on size backpack as it’s easier to carry around, saves time at airports, is more secure (you keep it with you on planes and buses) and enables you to carry your laptop in your main bag rather than needing a second one.

 My backpack is 30 litres, and Simon’s is 40 litres and this is plenty of space.
-He likes the North Face Overhaul 40 for its neutral colour, plenty of storage pockets and zippable (therefore lockable) sections – ideal for laptops.
+He likes the North Face Overhaul 40 (Update November 2019: he now uses the Tortuga Setout) for its neutral colour, plenty of storage pockets and zippable (therefore lockable) sections – ideal for laptops.
 If being a permanent traveller with such a small bag seems impossible to you check out our tips on travelling long term with only carry-on luggage.

 For more information about what exactly is in our backpacks see our packing list.